 But specifically we need to rest so we can achieve a balanced life in the areas of spiritual, mental, social, and physical activities.

-This is quite a hefty book, though I’m glad I read it.
+“7 Habits of Highly Effective People” is quite a hefty book, though I’m glad I read it.
 It kind of confirmed a lot of things I thought about life and made it easy to understand why character and integrity, though not obviously important, are essential for any successful person.

 If you’ve read this book, feel free to tell me more about what you think!